BetonQuest/BetonQuest/documentation/User-Documentation/Notifications.md

     sound: entity.blaze.hurt  #Plays a sound while showing the notification

   changelog: #This is another category.
-They all need to be inside the
+They all need to be inside the 'notifications:' section.
-    sound: entity.experience_orb.pickup      #'notifications:' section.
+    sound: entity.experience_orb.pickup
 ```